DamianoP/VisualSnow/README.md

+This repository is deprecated, the new code is here: https://github.com/DamianoP/visualSnow

 # VisualSnow developed by [Damiano Perri](https://www.damianoperri.it/), [Osvaldo Gervasi](https://ogervasi.unipg.it/), [Marco Simonetti](https://www.researchgate.net/profile/Marco-Simonetti-6) from the University of Perugia

 This application attempts to simulates what people with Visual Snow see.